juliangav/www.julian.is/_posts/2017-04-25-static-websites-and-jamstack.md

 From the developer’s perspective, the JAMstack methodology doesn’t require us to learn a different backend language to build a data-driven website.
 We’re able to build on our foundation of HTML, CSS, and JS to build complex websites.

-Yes I know, static sites are awesome and I promise that setting up your JAMstack isn't all that difficult.
-Let's start!
+Yes, I know, static sites are awesome, and I promise that setting up your JAMstack isn't all that difficult.
+Let's get started!

-<h2>Step 1: Choose a Host &amp; CDN</h2>
+<h2 id="hosting">Step 1: Choose a Host &amp; CDN</h2>

 The beauty of static websites is that you’re able to host them anywhere.
 ANYWHERE.